Places to Visit in Wayanad

-Based on my own recent trip, this Wayanad blog lists top things one can do in Wayanad, Kerala.
-I have also included other necessary travel information that you will need during your trip.
+Based on my own recent trip, this Wayanad travel blog lists top things to do in Wayanad, Kerala.
+I have also included other necessary travel information that you will need to plan your trip.
+This includes places to visit in wayanad, how to travel in and around using public bus and the best best time to visit wayanad.

 1) Wayanad Travel Basics